Released in December of 2004, Cave Story landed on the PC and was one of the games to kickstart the modern indie game scene.

 Daisuke Amaya (known by his creative name Pixel) created the title over five years in his spare time, and it stood out in the market upon its release.

 It’s a fairly standard looking 2D platformer with all the common mechanics you’d expect, but what becomes quickly obvious is the extent of the surreal Japanese quirkiness involved.

 Indie games had been around long before the 2000s, but from circa 2004 (thanks to technological advancements and the internet) it became possible for a lot more people, and small development teams, to get involved.

 He stumbles across a small village called Mimiga where a bunch of bunny rabbit creatures live, but they’re being persecuted by an individual known as the Doctor.

 One of the bizarre things with the Cave Story+ Switch release remains the idiotic price tag.
 Yes, there’s been a minor graphical upgrade and some new features, but for an indie game that’s 13 years old Nintendo went for a £27 price tag.

 There’s certainly a sense of delight whenever you get to play a game in handheld mode and it works particularly well with indie games like this as it makes for a more engrossing experience.

 But there are noticeable problems.
 The control system is quite loose and makes for pixel perfect jumping requirements.
 We also found the soundtrack to be, whilst great in places, thoroughly flawed and outright bad in others.

-There are frustrations along the way and we believe there are now much better indie games available to you as this side of the industry has advanced a remarkable amount since 2004, but as a landmark title and a bold step in a new direction for the video game industry this one still hits the mark.
+There are frustrations along the way and we believe there are now much better indie games available to you as this side of the industry has advanced a remarkable amount since 2004.
+As our list of best modern 2D platformers displays.